raghalink/raghalink/README.md

 - Prefer database-first transformations over BI-layer logic
 - Treat analytics like software: versioning, testing, documentation
 - Optimize for clarity, performance, and stakeholder trust
-- Build systems that are explainable, not just impressive
+- Build systems that are explainable, maintanable and scalable.

 ## Featured Projects